There are many situations that can make a heart pump faster. However, there is one situation I particularly find necessary. Driving.

 From engaging car ownership, there will often be times where adrenaline rushes through the veins.
 Is it a good thing you may ask?
 It is to me.
 Here’s why.
 Close calls and overtakings causes the gush of adrenaline into the system.
 As much as I like that sensation, there's no need to put the neck on the chopping board.

 Adrenaline rush happens during the urge to decide what’s the next course of action in a very short time.
 As speed rises, heart rate will rise.
 As a result, we are able to react to sudden change in time.
 In this case, preventing any possibility of collision.
 Known by its other name, epinephrine, it is a hormone that is medically used to stimulate the heart.
 However, given by choice I would prefer my heart rate to rise from driving instead of being medically injected.

 Reaching for the fastest lap time scares me but it is that kind of thing

 you live to tell or..don't.
 Not so much of a fright but

 thrilling and exciting at the same time.

 We live to seek for that adrenaline rush to feel alive unless you’re one of those people who are as interesting as erasers go.
-Some finds that rush of blood to the head in bungee jumping, sky diving and rock climbing while others in heights or skiing.
+Some find that rush of blood to the head in bungee jumping, skydiving and rock climbing while others in heights or skiing.